 - Social Media sites don't like it when you use third-party tools to perform automated tasks.
 Their policies are always changing and over the years I've had a few tools become useless because they no longer worked on the social sites they were designed for.

 I'm still undecided on Social Owl… for myself.
 Even if I were to set it up so my daughters could earn some money, it would either be me doing the cold calls, or I'd have to hire a sales rep… neither of which I'm interested in doing right now.

 But that doesn't mean this isn't a good opportunity.
-It's not for everyone but if you're looking for a good side hustle that could turn into a full-time thing...
-Social Owl might be for you.
+It's not for everyone but if you're looking for a good side hustle that can turn into a full-time thing… Social Owl might be for you.